 - Our members are actively involved in the development and maintenance of our website.
 This includes a social networking area with exclusive access to the members themselves

-DSI Waterford Branch – Family Support Network
+B. DSI Waterford Branch – Support Network for Families

 The Branch provides support for parents and siblings of members with Down syndrome, in a variety of ways;

 - Parent support – many of our children with DS have health, behavioural, development, feeding issues.
 We put parents in touch with each other for chat, advice and support.
-Parents also meet regularly at our activities and fundraising events.

 - We provide information about health, education, independence, and advocacy issues to families and to professionals